Main Menu

 Draw If the player wants to try and improve their total they can draw a card.
 This is done by saying "card", by touching the table in front of them or by nodding their head.
 This can be done until either the player is satisfied with their total (when they will stand) or their hand is bust.

-Double If the total of the first two cards received is 9,10 or 11, without an Ace, then the player has the option to double their hand.
+Double You can double any hand.
 This means increasing their bet by exactly 100% (doubling it) and receiving one (and only one) further card.

-Split If the first two cards have the same value and are not 4,5 or ten, then the player may elect to split them.
+Split If the first two cards have the same value then the player may elect to split them.
 This means that they will be separated and form the basis of two new and separate hands, each receiving a second card dealt by the dealer.
 The player will have to increase their bet by an equal amount to allow each of the new hands to have the same bet as the original one.
 Now each hand is played in turn and further splits and doubles and draws are allowed.
+If you split two aces, you receive only one additional card for each ace and split hands can not make Blackjacks.

 The Dealer's Hand When all players have finished their actions it is the dealers turn to take cards.
 The dealer must take cards until their total exceeds 16 when they automatically stop taking cards.
 If they have a total greater than 21 then their hand has bust and all remaining hands are paid at even money except BJs which are paid at 3/2.